ecxod/gumicorn/docs/source/settings.rst

 HTTP methods are case sensitive by definition, and merely uppercase by convention.

-This option is provided because previous versions of gunicorn defaulted to this behaviour.
+This option is provided because previous versions of gumicorn defaulted to this behaviour.

 Use with care and only if necessary.
 Deprecated; scheduled for removal in 24.0.0